-Humboldt Redwoods State Park features the largest redwood trees along the Avenue of the Giants.
-Including the world’s 10 tallest trees, along with the fallen Dyerville Giant, and one of the last remaining drive-thru redwood trees — the Shrine Drive-Thru Tree.
+Humboldt Redwoods State Park features the most massive redwood trees along the Avenue of the Giants.
+Including the world’s ten tallest trees, along with the fallen Dyerville Giant, and one of the last remaining drive-thru redwood trees — the Shrine Drive-Thru Tree.

 Serious hikers looking for an all-day walk will be in delighted with the trails that meander and wind their way around the park, but those wanting to stay longer can overnight inside the park’s family-friendly campgrounds.

 Shrine Drive-Thru Tree

 Shrine Drive-Thru Tree is a roadside attraction in the town of Myers Flat along the famed Avenue of the Giants.
 There is a small fee to drive through the tree, along with some treehouses carved out of redwood tree stumps.
 There is also a gift shop with souvenirs.
 Only small cars can make it through the tree.
 There is a tiny step-through tree that kids will enjoy.
 13708 Avenue of the Giants, Myers Flat, CA 95554

 Another roadside attraction along the Avenue of the Giants is the Eternal Treehouse.
 Not too much to see here.
 A small cafe and gift shop that attracts customers with a room (treehouse) carved out of a redwood tree.
 Admission to the “treehouse” is free, and it only takes five minutes to check out.
 The Eternal Treehouse is probably not worth a stop.
 With so much to see and do along the avenue, it’s best to keep driving—26510 Avenue of the Giants, Redcrest, CA 95569.